vlazzarini/vanilla/1.Ping/README.md

 }
 ```

 The first branch happens when the `csound` is not yet created.
+Note
+that each line uses the `await` code pattern.
+We can use this approach
+because the function is marked asynchronous.
+The methods used to
+manipulate the Csound object return JS Promises, which are objects
+that will be fulfilled once the process invoked has completed.
+Therefore
-Note that each line uses the `await` code pattern.
-This is because the function is asynchronous, so we need to block at each point to wait for the JS Promise to be fulfilled before we move on.
-Csound object methods return Promises, so it is important to respect this if we depend on the code being executed before we continue.
-The other branch just plays a sound by instantiating (scheduling) instrument 1 with a score-style command.
+to impose a given order of operations we need to block using `await()`
+at each point to wait for the JS Promise to be fulfilled before we
+move on.
+It is always important to respect this if we depend on the
+code being executed before we continue.
+A Promise may also contain a
+return value, which may be for instance a number or an object.
+This is only available when the Promise is fulfilled.

+The other branch of the `start()` function just plays a sound by
+instantiating (scheduling) instrument 1 with a score-style
+command.
+This can now be done because Csound has started and
+is accepting inputs.

-By the time the HTML page is displayed, this JS is ready to be invoked by the elements
+By the time the HTML page is displayed, the JS code in this script is
-in the page.
-So we can hook it up to execute when do an action.
+ready to be invoked by the elements in the page.
+So we can hook it up
+to execute via a user action (clicking on the page, in this case).

 HTML body
 -----